Edited by: Keri Stooksbury

 For example, as of the time of writing this article, you can earn up to 100,000 bonus AAdvantage miles by booking cruises with Seabourn.
 You can view all available bonus offers on the American Airlines Cruises homepage.

-American Airlines’ AAdvantage program also has tons of partnering companies that offer unique ways to earn miles — this includes everything from charity donations to opening a new checking account.
+The American Airlines AAdvantage program also has tons of partnering companies that offer unique ways to earn miles — this includes everything from charity donations to opening a new checking account.

 Here are some of the best offers available.

-American Airlines has partnered with Stand Up To Cancer to offer 10 AAdvantage miles per $1 donated to the organization.
+American Airlines has partnered with Stand Up To Cancer to offer 25 AAdvantage miles per $1 donated (on donations of $25+) to the organization.